lzt-upgrade/coloris-lzt-theme/README.md

   // Set to true to activate basic right-to-left support.
   rtl: false,

-  // Available themes: default, large, polaroid, pill (horizontal).
+  // Available themes: default, large, polaroid, pill (horizontal), lzt.
   // More themes might be added in the future.
   theme: 'default',